 Sinful man wickedly schemed, plotted, falsely accused, unjustly tried, and then executed the Son of God.

-It is therefore unsettling how many ignore this New Testament narrative, and fight to lay accountability back on the Father himself.
+It is therefore unsettling to see folk deliberately ignore the prolific witness of the New Testament narrative and fight to lay accountability back on the Father himself!
+Extracting a few Bible verses they construct their own contradictory narrative.

-Simply by examining how the Apostles presented the events of Good Friday, we see the accountability clearly and consistently laid at man’s feet:
+Yet simply by examining how the Apostles presented the events of Good Friday, we see the accountability is, without exception, clearly and consistently laid at man’s feet:

 Acts 2:36; 3:13; 3:15; 4:10; 4:27; 5:30; 7:52; 10:39; 13:28;